They risk their lives to save wildlife

 I photographed them against a white background in full gear just moments before being deployed for their night patrols.

 That way I could show how what they dress themselves with – from camouflage gear to tree branches – is a creative process of achieving invisibility for self-preservation.
-In a way, my photographs strip them of that camouflage the importance of the clothes they wear, in a way taking the camouflage out of the camouflage by shining a light on people who don’t want to be seen.
+In a way, my photographs strip them of that camouflage the importance of the clothes they wear, taking the camouflage out of the camouflage by shining a light on people who don’t want to be seen.

 Unlike fashion this is no story of beauty and illusion but like fashion the clothes are the essential element that is telling an important story that everyone needs to know.